OliviaClark3/Heat-Island-Simulator/README.md

 Do not use the New Feature tool with the circle next to it

-Changing the Tree Type also changes the radius that the heat islands are impacted and the starting cooling temperature
+Changing the Tree Type also changes the radius that the heat islands are impacted and the starting cooling temperature (although I think this might not be working properly, not important for demo though)

 The Submit Changes button does nothing